 - Keeping your records

-Where or when your information is no longer required, we will ensure it is disposed of in a secure manner.
+Where or when your information is no longer required, we will ensure it is moved and / or disposed of in a secure manner.

 - Keeping your information up to date